- Japanese-style Debate and Discussion

 If Japanese do not debate, how do they discuss issues or make decisions?
 Isn’t healthy conflict needed to come to the best decision?
 Not so common for the Japanese.
 To avoid conflict the Japanese start with shared goals and they tend to look for areas of agreement first.
 They sometimes argue and oppose, but rather new ideas are introduced to add to or complement the previous ideas.
 They rely on data objectively and not so much on persuasive arguments.
 There is little telling or selling.
 A Japanese manager is expected to listen to staff in order to gather the best ideas.

-What Happens When the Arguments Get Lively?
+What Happens When the Arguments Get Lively in Japan?

 Some Japanese, especially those with little experience working with non-Japanese, are not accustomed to conflict.
 Just when the Americans think that the brainstorming is really getting going, the Japanese shut down.
 The Japanese sense that the discussion has become “kanjoteki” (感情的, overly emotional).
 When this happens, the discussion might be stopped and over.
 Unfortunately, the Americans sometimes interpret the silence of the Japanese as conceding to their arguments.
 They think they have defeated the Japanese with their rational control of the data, but in fact the Japanese think they are getting too emotional!
 The Japanese may feel the need to reschedule the discussion when the Americans have calmed down.